Spain has a winter!?

 It will rarely dip below freezing and snow is rare – although yesterday it did snow for a good 15 minutes here in Madrid!
-Still, Spain has a winter that’s cold enough for you require some different clothes – but not much.
-We used to live in New York, and after our most recent visit over the holidays, returning to Spain felt balmy and carefree.
+Still, you will want to consider what to wear in Spain in winter while packing your bags.

 That being said, here are a few essential items for a pack for your winter travels in Spain.
 As always, everything we recommend is 100% animal product free.

 Clothing to Wear in Spain in Winter